 Gather all of the historical data for each of the businesses, including business projections for the next five years.

-Review the financials, particularly the projections for the next five years to ensure that the forecasts of future cash flow The net profit before taxes plus payments to the owner(s), interest, and depreciation of assets. are consistent with results from the past 2-3 years.
+Review the financials, particularly the projections for the next five years to ensure that the forecasts of future cash flow are consistent with results from the past 2-3 years.

 Based off of the projections, calculate if the investments reach the required rate of return on invested capital